hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq-Python.md

 Harvard-affiliated researchers who want to learn:

 - How to design a single-cell RNA-seq experiment
-- How to use the Seurat package to analyze single-cell RNA-seq count matrices
+- How to use the ScanPy package to analyze single-cell RNA-seq count matrices
 - How to compute and assess QC metrics at every step in the workflow
 - How to cluster cells based on expression data and derive the identity of the different cell types present
-- How to combine samples within a dataset, and across datasets using Integration
+- How to combine samples within a dataset, and across datasets using integration

 ---